TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_voice.md

 # Most recent changes
+### Version 1.3.0 - 25 February 2022
+#### 🔴 BREAKING
+* Changes in the way data is shared with the [Google Home Resume script](https://community.home-assistant.io/t/script-to-resume-radio-tunein-and-spotify-after-tts-on-google-home-speakers/326634).
+So if you update this script, make sure to also update the other one.
+However, as of this version, it is also possible to use this script without the Google Home Resume script
+#### 🌟 Improvements
+* The ytube music player integration will now resume at the right position in the track

 ### Version 1.2.1 - 14 February 2022 💟
 #### 🐛 Bug fixes
 * Fix for resuming ytube_music_player after voice command